-Distributions of interim dividends are at the discretion of the Board of Directors and there is no guarantee that any distribution will be made and if distributions are made, such distributions are not in any way a forecast, indication or projection of the future or likely performance/distributions will be made.
+Distributions of interim dividends are at the discretion of the Board of Directors and there is no guarantee that any distribution will be made and if distributions are made, such distributions are not in any way a forecast, indication or projection of the future or likely performance/distribution of the Sub-Fund(s).
+The making of any distributions shall not be taken to imply that further distributions will be made.
 The Board of Directors may also vary the frequency and/or amount of the distributions made.
 The Board of Directors reserves the right to fix a minimum amount of distribution payment per Share Class, below which the actual payment of the dividend will be reinvested in further Shares of the same Share Class and not paid directly in cash to the Shareholders.
 Current level of such minimum amount is listed below and may be revised upon decision from the Board of Directors: